jfcloutier/karma_system/design_notes/acting.md

 The status of a plan is implied by the observed activation statuses of its component directives.

 * `unknown` - waiting to hear from all umwelt CAs if (the activation of) each directive is relevant or not
-* `possible` - all directives in the plan are relevant to at least one umwelt CA (they can be asked to find a plan for it)
+* `meaningful` - all directives in the plan are relevant to at least one umwelt CA (they can be asked to find a plan for it)
 * `cannot_execute` - at least one directive can not be planned for by any CA in the umwelt
 * `can_execute` - the umwelt has at least one plan for each directive in the plan
 * `executing` - the umwelt is in the process of executing the directives of the plan